Plus Housing Program

 Remaining members of the closed HIV Housing Resource List (HHRL)

 The few remaining participants on the closed HHRL will be offered an opportunity to apply for the new program.
 If they qualify, they will be moved to the top of the new list, after exiting RCFCI clients.
+NOTE: All eligible former HHRL members have now been placed.

 New Plus Housing applicants